-Below is a copy and paste of Neale Donald Walsch's Weekly Bulletin for 17 April 2009.
-In it, NDW argues that souls being human living on planet earth in 50 years time will undergo total transformation where everything will be instantly transparent or "instaparent" in NDW's words.
+Below is a copy and paste of a chapter authored by Neale Donald Walsch in a book titled, Imagine: What America Could be in the 21st Century : Visions of a Better Future from Leading American Thinkers edited by Marianne Williamson published in the year 2000.
+In this chapter, NDW prophesizes that souls being human living on planet earth in 50 years time will have undergone total and complete transformation where our entire civilization will be instantly transparent or "instaparent" in NDW's words.

 That's what I see for life in America by the middle of this century.